Moving into a new home is both scary and exciting.

 Shaking she made herself some sweet tea and toast, dipping it so that it wasn’t too hard on her tender throat.
 The painkillers were working and Jo decided to go back to bed for a while.
 She had had a shock and wasn’t feeling well.
 Sleep welcomed her and the morning flew past.

-Jo sat in the lounge watching a movie and half-heartedly eating hot, buttered popcorn.
+Jo sat in the lounge watching a movie and halfheartedly nibbling hot, buttered popcorn.
 She woke up and it was dark and quiet in the house.
 Kitzi was lying on her chest purring softly, he wanted his supper.
-Jo fed him and made her way upstairs with some milk Chai tea, it relaxed her.
+Jo fed him and made her way upstairs with some milky Chai tea, it always relaxed her.
 She sipped it with the light on wondering if she was coming down with something.
 Her head was hot and her legs burned, even though she had smeared them with antiseptic cream.
 She felt sick.
 Finishing her tea, she put off the light and was asleep before she finished snuggling into the blanket.

 Hours later she awoke, the clock said 4:06, it was waaaay to early to get up.
 She rolled over and froze.
 The coat was hanging on the door!
 “It cant be” she whispered to herself in total terror.
 She wanted to move to put the light on but was frozen in fear.
 She watched as the head slowly arose, the pale-yellow eyes appeared and the feet dropped out.
 The room was suddenly much colder and she started to shake.

 “Move, move now” she shouted in her head.
-Nothing, she was absolutely petrified.
+Nothing moved, she was absolutely petrified.
 “It’s not real, its not there” she shouted again in her head.
-Jo just sat there.
 The coat started to move closer, black fingers reached for her throat and found it.
 They brushed against her skin, icy cold and she broke out in goosebumps.
 It moved closer and enveloped her in darkness.
 The grip on her throat tightened and this finally kicked her brain into moving her.
 She jumped backwards and managed to get her right hand out, using it to turn on the light.
 The coat stopped and she turned back to it.

-Her nailless fingers bled onto old newspaper clippings that had fallen out of the coat pockets, the headings read, “Family of 3 found strangled in Helmsford home.
+Her nail-less fingers bled onto old newspaper clippings that had fallen out of the coat pockets, the headings read, “Family of 3 found strangled in Helmsford home.
 No leads this far.
 This is the 3rd family killed in this home.
-Neighbours are calling to have it burned to the ground.”
+Neighbors are calling to have it burned to the ground.”

 The last one read “6 Homes were destroyed in Helmsford after a mysterious fire was started.
 All but 1 of the homes were destroyed and police suspect arson.”